Pensions in Germany Explained:

 3. you pay the tax advantages in the savings phase back through taxation of the pensions you receive in retirement.

-ETFs, or Exchange-Traded Funds in full, are a wonderful invention to buy in one go a basket of stocks, that give you the benefit of diversification, at a low annual cost.
+ETFs, or Exchange-Traded Funds in full, are a wonderful invention to buy in one basket of stocks that gives you the benefit of diversification at a low annual cost.

 ETFs are available for all kinds of stock indices, for example, the EURO STOXX 50, which contains the largest companies in the eurozone, or the MSCI Emerging Markets Index, which tracks the performance of nearly 1.400 companies from 24 emerging countries.